ATLANTIC 980; DECEMBER 1952

 Images in your mind aren’t simply built on visual memories, but on aural ones that go along with them to create an atmospheric likeness of something that left an impression while you were wide awake… distinctive in what it conjures up, even if left a little vague when it comes to the details.

 It’s not hard to envision a party in full swing when hearing a raucous sounding track where the instruments are as lively as you imagine the participants to be.
-Similarly when listening to an soft string-laden orchestral rendering, you’ll easily be able to put yourself in a swanky ballroom waltzing with someone in clothes that cost more than your first monthly rent bill did once upon a time.
+Similarly when listening to an soft string-laden orchestral rendering, you’ll easily be able to put yourself in a swanky ballroom waltzing with someone wearing an outfit that cost more than your first monthly rent bill did once upon a time.

 But in rock one of the more evocative pictures you can draw is with moody instrumentals that seem like the perfect soundtrack to staggering home late at night with no one to pass the time with until morning.